Colonoscopy Procedure Description

 Colonoscopy is used to diagnose conditions such as colon polyps, cancer, colitis (inflammation of the colon) and diverticular disease.
 It may be used to investigate unexplained diarrhea, bleeding and anemia, or to evaluate an abnormality noticed on an imaging test.

-When used as a colon cancer prevention method, colonoscopy can find potentially precancerous growths, called polyps, and remove them before they turn into cancer.
+When used as a colon cancer prevention method, colonoscopy can find potentially precancerous growths, called polyps, and remove them immediately..
 The removed polyps can then be tested for abnormal cells and an accurate diagnosis made.
+If the results show precancerous or cancerous polyps, a plan is put into place to monitor or treat the patient, as appropriate, for their particular situation.

 Colonoscopy is an invaluable diagnostic tool that helps your doctor answer important questions about your digestive health as well as prevent certain diseases, like colon cancer.